-- punctuation around quotation marks is standardized (e.g., periods and commas are put inside quotation marks)
+- Standardize punctuation around quotation marks (e.g., put periods and commas inside quotation marks)

-- single quotation marks are converted to double, where appropriate, and vice versa
+- Convert single quotation marks to double, where appropriate, and vice versa

-- inconsistent use of italics on case names, statute names, Latin terms, book titles, etc. is standardized on the quotation's prevailing style
+- If the use of italics on case names, statute names, Latin terms, book titles, etc. is inconsistent, standardized per the quotation's prevailing style

 Standardize the introduction of judicial decisions in format and punctuation.
 That is, remove periods from judges’ names.

 (e.g., "Smith, J.A.
 (Orally):—This case ..." is changed to "SMITH JA (orally): This case ...)"

 - Authorial interpolations (enclosed in square brackets within the quotation) are edited to conform to house and reference style